Andrey Yakovlevich Dashkov

-Andrey Yakovlevich Dashkov (Russian: Андрей Яковлевич Дашков) was the first Russian ambassador to the United States.
+Career

 He was born in 1775 in St. Petersburg.

-In 1807, diplomatic relations were formally established between the Russian Empire and the United States, and in 1808 he was appointed by Tsar Aleksandr I as the Russian consul general and chargé d'affaires to the United States.
+In 1807, diplomatic relations were formally established between the Russian Empire and the United States, and in 1808, he was appointed by Emperor Aleksandr I as the Russian consul general and chargé d'affaires to the United States.
 He arrived in Philadelphia in the same year, was later appointed ambassador, and served until 1817.
-He died on June 21, 1831 in Stockholm.

-War of 1812

 During the War of 1812, the White House door keeper gave Ambassador Dashkov the key to the White House as the American government fled the capital city.

+He died on June 21, 1831, in Stockholm.